Richard M. Baughn

 Richard M. Baughn (born September 26, 1923) is a retired United States Air Force brigadier general.

 Life and career

 Baughn was born in Council Bluffs, Iowa.
-He attended Creighton University.
-He was a decorated fighter pilot.
+He attended and graduated from Abraham Lincoln High School.
+After graduating, he attended Creighton University.
+He served in the United States Army Air Forces during World War II.
+He also served in the United States Air Force during the Korean War and the Vietnam War.
+According to Tennis View Magazine, he was a decorated fighter pilot.
+In 1970, he earned his bachelor of science degree from the University of Maryland, College Park.

-Baughn was commander of the 20th Tactical Fighter Wing in the Royal Air Force during the 1970s.

-In February 1972, Baughn was nominated to become brigadier general in the United States Air Force.
+Baughn was commander of the 20th Tactical Fighter Wing in the Royal Air Force in the early 1970s.
+In February 1972, he was nominated to become brigadier general in the United States Air Force.
 In ten months, he was promoted.

-In 1974, Baughn was appointed as deputy defense attache of the Defense Attaché Office, Saigon.
+In 1974, he was appointed as deputy defense attache of the Defense Attaché Office, Saigon.

+Personal life

+Baughn was married to Mary Pat Collins.
+Their marriage lasted until her death in 2021.

+On September 26, 2023, Baughn turned 100.
+On his 101st birthday, he rode a Fairchild PT-19 as a gift.
+According to CBS News, he is a tennis player.